 Labour Market Insights

-Adapting to Life and Education in Lockdown: Top Occupations and In-Demand Jobs for Windsor-Essex for April 2021
+High Demand for Educational Services and Arts, Entertainment and Recreation: Top Occupations and In-Demand Jobs for Windsor-Essex for April 2022

-The top ten in-demand occupations by local employers for April 2021 were:
+The top 20 in-demand occupations by local employers for April 2022 were:

 THE FINDINGS OF THIS REPORT WERE SOURCED FROM: